Michigan City High School: Athletics

 Michigan City High School is a member of the Duneland Athletic Conference.
 MCHS is a class 5A school for boys' football and a class 4A school for all other sports, and is a member of the Indiana High School Athletic Association.
 Students participate in Men and Women's Soccer, Men and Women's Golf, Tennis, Swimming, Diving, Basketball, Track, Field, and Cross Country; as well as Softball, Baseball, Wrestling, Cheerleading, Football, Gymnastics, and Volleyball.
 In 1995, the volleyball team won the Indiana state championship.
 In addition, Elston High School won the following state titles: Boys' basketball - 1966; girls' cross country - 1993, 1994; and boys' golf - 1940.
 Rogers High School won state championships in girls' golf in 1981 and 1982.

 The Wolves Den

-Michigan City High School houses Indiana's eighth largest public high school gymnasium, "The Wolves Den."
+Michigan City High School houses Indiana's eighth largest public high school gymnasium, "The Wolves Den".
 The Wolves Den is also the ninth largest high school gymnasium in the United States, with a seating capacity of 7304.

 Ames Field

-The original Ames Field was home to the Michigan City White Caps from 1956-1959.
+The original Ames Field was home to the Michigan City White Caps from 1956 to 1959.
 The original multipurpose sports facility was demolished in 1995 to make room for expanded stadium.
 Ames Field is named after George Ames, an early businessman and mayor of Michigan City in the late 1800s.
 In the spring of 2009, the stadium's playing surface was replaced with artificial field turf at the price $718,396 in lieu of re-sodding the heavily damaged turf.